AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     1. Prerequisite: Ensure that the list is not empty.

     2. Test case: `clear`<br>
-       Expected: A success message stating that HireMe has been cleared.
+       Expected: A success message stating that WhoDat has been cleared.

 <br></br>